gbif/data-products/SQL_for_statistics/Downloaded_records_by_country_publisher_and_dataset.md

     JOIN occurrence_download od ON od.key = dod.download_key
     WHERE o.country = 'AT' AND o.deleted IS NULL AND d.deleted IS NULL
     AND date(od.created) BETWEEN '2018-01-01' AND '2018-12-31'
-    AND od.status = 'SUCCEEDED' AND od.notification_addresses NOT LIKE '%@gbif.org' AND od.filter IS NOT NULL
+    AND od.status = 'SUCCEEDED' AND od.notification_addresses NOT LIKE '%@gbif.org' AND od.filter IS NOT NULL AND od.created_by != 'nagios'
     GROUP BY 1, 2
     ORDER BY 1